 4. Connect the remaining wires using the pictures below as reference.

-Connect the Raspberry Pi USB cable to the Arduino board just under the Bed and Hotend power supplies - circled in photo below
+Connect the Raspberry Pi USB cable to the Arduino board just under the Bed and Hotend power supplies - circled in photo above

-Step four – final calibration (use the LCD panel)
+Step Three – final calibration (use the LCD panel)